 After sustaining a head injury from an accident, you might have a legal claim.
 If another person or party was at fault, you have the right to seek compensation in Columbus.
 Our team of Columbus head injury lawyers is here to help.

 John Foy & Associates has a reputation as the “Strong Arm” because we’re not afraid to stand up for what you deserve.
 We fight tirelessly against insurance companies and their tactics.
-To learn more about getting compensation, call for a free consultation.
-Call (404) 400-4000 or contact us online today.

 What Compensation Can You Expect After a Head Injury?